This article includes the following:

 Follow the instructions of the police, and remain calm.
 Getting upset or worse, angry, will make the situation worse.
 The police will complete a report and hand out various copies: pink to the driver at fault, green to the innocent party, or white if it was neither person’s fault.
 The police will tell you the next steps.
 After, call your insurance company and either wait for the replacement car or drive home and deal with the damage once the insurance gives the all-clear.

 If your car breaks down, try and come to a standstill away from the traffic.
 Put your hazard lights on and put the warning triangle up.
 If you cannot repair the fault yourself, call your chosen roadside assistance company, your automobile association, your dealer, or your usual garage.
 Keep the number handy in your car at all times.

 Cars in the UAE

 Despite the roads seemingly teeming with large SUVs and luxury sports cars, the most commonly insured car is, according to statistics, the humble Toyota Corolla.
-The most common color is white, to deflect the heat.
+The most common color is white, to deflect the blistering Emirati heat.
 It does make sense to have a large, reliable car or an SUV, especially when you have a family – and even more so if you want to explore the nearby desert and want to drive off-road.

 Each emirate has its own version of number plates.
 Generally, you are given one by the RTA, in number order.
 But you can also spend a small fortune on personalized vanity plates, in regular auctions.

-Importing a car in the UAE
+Importing a car to the UAE

 You can import cars that are left-hand drive, although sometimes exceptions are made for classic models.
 The car should be younger than 10 years old.
 If yours is older, please check with the RTA first.
 You will need to have: